sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 ## Example status of "Gitea" when complete.

-Check the status of the gitea instance and ensure it looks like the below `before moving to the next step!`
+Check the status of the gitea instance and ensure it looks like the below `before starting the workshop!`

 Note: "userSetupComplete: true" and "repoMigrationComplete: true"